AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 ## Known Issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **When the plans are too long**, there is no length restriction on the plans.
-However, when you add a plan that is too long, the last few characters will be cut off and will not be able to be seen in any window size.
+2. **When the plans are too long**, the last few characters will be cut off and will not be able to be seen in any window size.
 The remedy is to shorten the plan's name.
 We understand that this is not optimal, and we are currently looking at ways to accommodate plans with very long names.
+3. **When the client is deleted or all the clients are cleared from FApro**, the selected client's profile will still be displayed on the profile panel.
+We currently have no remedy for this but are currently fixing this issue.

 --------------------------------------------------------------------------------------------------------------------